traject/traject/README.md

     cat some/dir/*.marc | traject -c conf_file.rb

 You can set any setting on the command line with `-s key=value`.
-This will over-ride any settings from conf files.
-(TODO, I don't think over-riding works, it's actually a bit tricky)
+This will over-ride any settings set with `provide` in conf files.

     traject -c conf_file.rb marc_file -s solr.url=http://somehere/solr -s solr.url=http://example.com/solr -s solrj_writer.commit_on_close=true